cedricwalter/cedricwalter.github.io/_posts/2004-09-18-forums-are-available.md

     - vintagegaming
 ---

-<span style="font-weight: bold;">Feel free to post and discuss about RC Helicopters or old vintage scooters.
+Feel free to post and discuss about RC Helicopters or old vintage scooters.
  Right now I have open a section for each language: French and English, also german people can still submit threads in one of these.